 *The ipaH gene is the target of all current nucleic acid tests for Shigella.
 However the ipaH gene is common to Shigella species and enteroinvasive Escherichia coli (EIEC) and thus is not considered laboratory definitive evidence for Shigella.

-Shigella infection is to be notified by laboratories on isolation of Shigella (ideal reporting by phone or routine mail).
+Shigella infection is to be notified by laboratories on detection and/or isolation of Shigella (ideal reporting by electronic data transfer, phone or routine mail).

 There are 4 serogroups of Shigella: S. dysenteriae (Group A), S. flexneri (Group B), S. boydii (Group C) and S. sonnei (Group D).
 Serogroups A, B and C are further divided into over 30 serotypes.

 Shigella infection is transmitted by the faecal oral route.
 The infectious dose may be very low (10-100 organisms).
 Failing to wash hands adequately after contact with faeces is a main contributor to transmission.
-Outbreaks of infection have been reported among men who have sex with men in Sydney in 2000 and 2009 (S. sonnei (biotype G).
+Outbreaks of infection can occur among men who have sex with men.
 Outbreaks also occur in conditions of crowding and childcare centres.
 Secondary attack rates in household contacts can be high (40%).
 Ingestion of contaminated water and improperly handled foods may be a source of infection.
 Flies may be involved in the transfer of the organism to food.